cielecki/life-navigator/INSTALLATION.md

 ## Step 4: **Install Life Navigator Plugin**

 - Install Life Navigator:
-  - **Option A (Not yet available):** If "Life Navigator" is already available in the Community Plugins browser, click "Browse" and search for "Life Navigator", then install it directly.
-If you use this method, skip to step 4.
+  - **Option A (Recommended):** Search for "Life Navigator" in the Community Plugins browser, click "Browse" and search for "Life Navigator", then install it directly.
-  - **Option B (Using BRAT):** If the plugin is not yet available in the community browser, you can install it using the BRAT plugin:
+  - **Option B (Using BRAT):** For beta versions or if the plugin is not yet available in the community browser, you can install it using the BRAT plugin:
     - First, install BRAT from the Community Plugins:
         - Go to **Settings → Community plugins**
         - Click "Browse" and search for "BRAT"